 I entered into Iran from the south, by ferry from the United Arab Emirates in Bandar Abbas.
 Later that same day I took the ferry to the island of Qeshm.
 It is a beautiful island with a straight fairy-like landscapes with views like from the moon.
 A paradise for those, who like solitary encounters with nature, and I do a lot.

-every woman, as a foreigner, that travels to Iran has to obey to the policies regarding appropriate clothing – so already on the ferry I covered my hair with a scarf, I was wearing long pants and a long tunic with long sleeves.
+Every woman, local but it applies to foreigners too, that travels to Iran has to obey to the policies regarding appropriate clothing – so already on the ferry I covered my hair with a scarf, I was wearing long pants and a long tunic with long sleeves.
 Sometimes, when the scarf slid from my head while cycling I still was pulling the hood of the sweatshirt.
-I should have even worn. manteau fcovering the buttocks of to mid thighs, but the sweathsirt is quite long so I assumed , that I'll buy this piece of clothing later.
+I should have even worn. manteau covering the buttocks of to mid thighs, but the sweathsirt is quite long so I assumed , that I'll buy this piece of clothing later.

 Therefore, I started to go around the island slowly savoring and enjoying the peace of the people's greetings.
 There was quite a lot of passing by cars - it turned out, it turned out there's a long weekend in in Iran in early February, Thus, the island was visited by crowds of tourists.
 Twice I spent some nights in a tent on the beach, I once slept (by a permission of a guard) in a prayer hall in the park at the beach.
 People were helpful and friendly.